moneroexamples/show-mixins-for-tx/README.md

-# Show mixins in a transaction
+# Show detailed mixins information for a given transaction

 Mixins represent one of the main advantages of [Monero](https://getmonero.org/) over other cryptocurrencies.